ErezAmihud/cmake-tools.nvim/README.md

 1. [vscode-cmake-tools](https://github.com/microsoft/vscode-cmake-tools) is an amazing plugin for CMake-based project in Visual Studio Code, [MIT LICENSE](https://github.com/microsoft/vscode-cmake-tools/blob/main/LICENSE.txt).
 2. Inspired by [neovim-cmake](https://github.com/Shatur/neovim-cmake) which is made by [Shatur](https://github.com/Shatur), [GPL-3.0 license](https://github.com/Shatur/neovim-cmake/blob/master/COPYING).
 3. [plenary](https://github.com/nvim-lua/plenary.nvim), [MIT LICENSE](https://github.com/nvim-lua/plenary.nvim/blob/master/LICENSE).

+# idea
+Have terminal_opts in const, and the executor would be nil, and terminal would be a default one.